Bobby Fischer

-Fischer made numerous lasting contributions to chess.
+Fischer made many lasting contributions to chess.
 His book My 60 Memorable Games, published in 1969, is regarded as essential reading in chess literature.
 In the 1990s, he patented a modified chess timing system that added a time increment after each move, now a standard practice in top tournament and match play.
 He also invented Fischer random chess, also known as Chess960, a chess variant in which the initial position of the pieces is randomized to one of 960 possible positions.

-Fischer made numerous antisemitic statements and denied the Holocaust; his antisemitism, professed since at least the 1960s, was a major theme in his public and private remarks.
-There has been widespread comment and speculation concerning his psychological condition based on his extreme views and eccentric behavior.

-Early years
+Early life

 Bobby Fischer was born at Michael Reese Hospital in Chicago, Illinois, on March 9, 1943.
 His mother, Regina Wender Fischer, was a US citizen, born in Switzerland; her parents were Polish Jews.
 Raised in St. Louis, Missouri, Regina became a teacher, a registered nurse, and later a physician.

 After graduating from college in her teens, Regina traveled to Germany to visit her brother.
 It was there she met geneticist and future Nobel Prize winner Hermann Joseph Muller, who persuaded her to move to Moscow to study medicine.
-She enrolled at I.M.
-Sechenov First Moscow State Medical University, where she met Hans-Gerhardt Fischer, also known as Gerardo Liebscher, a German biophysicist, whom she married in November 1933.
+She enrolled at First Moscow State Medical University, where she met Hans-Gerhardt Fischer, also known as Gerardo Liebscher, a German biophysicist, whom she married in November 1933.
 In 1938, Hans-Gerhardt and Regina had a daughter, Joan Fischer.
 The reemergence of antisemitism under Stalin prompted Regina to go with Joan to Paris, where Regina became an English teacher.
 The threat of a German invasion led her and Joan to go to the United States in 1939.
 Regina and Hans-Gerhardt had already separated in Moscow, although they did not officially divorce until 1945.

-At the time of her son's birth, Regina was homeless and shuttled to different jobs and schools around the country to support her family.
+At the time of her son's birth, Regina was homeless.
+For several years, she took jobs around the country to support her family.
 She engaged in political activism and raised both Bobby and Joan as a single parent.

-In 1949, Regina moved the family to Manhattan and the following year to Brooklyn, New York City, where she studied for her master's degree in nursing and subsequently began working in that field.
+In 1949, Regina moved the family to Manhattan, New York City, and the following year to Brooklyn, where she studied for her master's degree in nursing and subsequently began working in that field.